Relationships

 Although Hatsu collaborates with the Scions, she is not particularly close to them and spends as much time away as possible.
 She knew they could easily be friends, had she allowed herself to be close.
 She is no champion, not one worthy enough to follow anyway.
 She feels guilt for putting distance between them.
 A part of her knew she would betray them in favor of the past she had been seeking.
 If they knew how she felt, would they still be friends?

-Hancock offered help but she was hesitant to accept, suspecting an ulterior motive.
+Hancock offered help and at first, she was hesitant to accept suspecting an ulterior motive.
 He smugly continued anyway and provided information on what sold best, demolition patterns, and market rates.
 Though when asked why she was interested, Hatsu wouldn't fully tell him, for who would believe her story?
-"A sense of fulfillment," was her reply.
-And he smiled his cryptic smile.
+"We may be cut from the same cloth," he suggested.
+"A sense of fulfillment," was her only answer.
+To that end, she would use Hancock's expertise to her advantage.

 But the more time they spent together, the more excuses were needed to justify his actions.
 When there was no longer any need to keep an eye on the Scions, it was under the guise of using the Warrior of Light's image to enhance the company's reputation.
 This was a calculated game of push and pull, lest his improprieties be raised to Lolorito's suspicions.
 And so, they kept their friends-with-benefits relationship a secret for many years but spent so much time together that they were a couple in every way but name.